DianaFayeS/fleks-case/README.md

 I have chosen the device gem, because it does all the authentication work for you.
 Device is a full-featured authentication mechanism for Rails applications and it is is quick to generate, widely used and properly tested.

-Cloudinary was my choice, because it speeds up the delivery of images and automatically optimizes.
+Cloudinary was my choice, because it speeds up the delivery of images and automatically optimizes them.
 It comes loaded with filters, size optimizations, and formatting options.

 Dependency Tracking